pbfrandsen/CBA_genomics_workshop/01_kmer_counting_genomescope.md

 In this portion of the workshop, we will take a fastq file containing PacBio HiFi reads and, first, use [`KMC`](https://github.com/refresh-bio/KMC) to count kmers and then use [`GenomeScope 2`](http://genomescope.org/genomescope2.0/) to estimate genome size, heterozygosity, and repeat content from the kmers.

 The default raw data format from the PacBio revio is a `bam` file that contains the HiFi reads.
-Most of the downstream software works with `FASTQ` file, so we will use a `FASTQ` file that I have already made for you.
+Most of the downstream software works with `FASTQ` files, so we will use a `FASTQ` file that I have already made for you.
 You can find this at `/grphome/fslg_nanopore/nobackup/archive/genomics_workshop_byu_may_24/m54336U_230309_163624.hifi_reads.fastq.gz`.

 Note: if you want to convert your `bam` file to a `fastq` file, there are multiple ways to do this, but I often use [`bedtools`](https://bedtools.readthedocs.io/en/latest/).
 A command that you can use to do this with bedtools is: